West-Ben/ElaraLM/README.md

    docker-compose up --build
    ```

-2. Open your browser at `http://localhost:8000` to see the welcome message.
+2. Open your browser at `http://localhost:8000` to see the chat interface.
+Use the
+   navigation menu to access the Pipeline, Testing and Settings pages.

 3. Send a POST request to `http://localhost:8000/generate` with JSON body `{ "text": "Your prompt" }` to generate text.